bakame-php/aide/src/Enum/README.md

 ### Converting the Enum into a Javascript structure

 The `JavascriptConverter` enables converting your PHP Enum into an equivalent structure in Javascript.
+This is the mechanism used to implement the `Info::toJavascript` method.
+You can still override the method and return a more fine-tuned representation that suite your constraints better.

 Because there are two (2) ways to create an Enum like structure in Javascript, the class provides two (2) methods to allow the conversion.

 In both cases, the conversion is configurable via wither methods to control the formatting and the Javascript structure properties.